 Inside Tankfarm & Co. at Pacific City awaits a carefully curated collection of gentlemen’s apparel and supplies, all handpicked by two local gentlemen, brothers John and Mike Anderson.
 The Seal Beach natives unveiled their first location in their hometown in 2009, and in 2016 they joined Huntington Beach’s new retail and restaurant hub.
 Their incoming spring line aims to add a splash of pale color to their classic Americana vibe.

-The story behind the Southern California men’s supply brand traces back to 2001, when the Anderson brothers launched their band, Tankfarm.
-Their father’s print shop, Cypress Printing & Silkscreen, printed their band t-shirts, and they soon realized that they were selling more shirts than albums.
+The story behind the Southern California men’s supply brand traces back to 2001, when the Anderson brothers launched their record label, Tankfarm.
+Their father’s print shop, Cypress Printing & Silkscreen, printed their t-shirts, and they soon realized that they were selling more shirts than albums.

 “Ink is in the blood,” says John.